vincentmakes/cv-manager/USER_GUIDE.md

 | **No Index, No Follow** | Fully invisible to search engines |

 This setting affects both the `<meta name="robots">` tag and the `/robots.txt` file, and is applied server-side for compatibility with all search engine crawlers.

+### Versioned URL Indexing

+By default, public versioned URLs (`/v/slug`) are **not indexed** by search engines — they get a `noindex, nofollow` meta tag.
+This is useful if you want to share direct links without those pages appearing in search results.

+To allow search engines to crawl versioned URLs, enable **Index Versioned URLs** in **Settings → Advanced**.
+This setting is independent of the main Search Engine Indexing option above, which only affects the main `/` page.

 ### Tracking Code